This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 How do you prepare eggplant before cooking?

-There are a few things you need to do to eggplant before you cook them.
+You need to do a few things to eggplant before you cook them.
 First, trim the top and bottom and throw these parts away.
 Next, peel the eggplant.
-Then, slice it into the shape you need, based on the recipe you will be using.
+Then, slice it into the shape you need based on the recipe you will be using.
 Some people salt eggplant before cooking it.
 Others prefer to soak it first.